HariAcidReign/HariAcidReign/README.md

 -----------
 I am doing my third year Bachelor's degree in Computer Science (B.Tech) at Amrita Vishwa Vidyapeetham, Coimbatore.
 I do a lot of stuff beside coding like art, Classical Singing (trained for a decade(2004-2015)), Learning about Financial Stuff and Badminton 🌱

-I have a knack for coding Websites, working on Machine Learning models, developing Mobile Apps, and I plan on doing freelancing and OpenSource soon. ⚡

 ![]()
 ---